-Independent valuations of the Group's investment properties were performed by the valuer, Asia-Pacific Consulting Appraisal Limited, to determine the fair value of the investment properties as at 31 December 2021 and 2020.
-The changes in the fair value are included in "Other (loss)/gains, net" in the consolidated statement of comprehensive income (note 23).
+Independent valuations of the Group's investment properties were performed by the valuer, Asia-Pacific Consulting Appraisal Limited, to determine the fair value of the investment properties as at 31 December 2022 and 2021.
+The changes in the fair value are included in "Other (losses)/gains, net" in the consolidated statement of comprehensive income (note 22).
 The following table analyses the investment properties carried at fair value, by valuation method.